 Get everything done at once

 If you plan to get more than one tattoo then you should do them at once.
 Getting a bulk quantity will cost you less than individual ones.
 Though pain in this case is an important factor.
 Don’t be harsh on yourself to save some bucks.
 Usually, artists charge less for a bulk amount of work.
 Who knows you might get some tiny pieces free.
 You can also take one of your friends or family members who wants a tattoo.
 That might get you a group discount.

 Negotiation is important

 Negotiate with your artist.
 Of course, don’t ask for a price that’s too low.
-But whatever the work is, a simple outline or half sleeve tattoos, you have the chance to negotiate and saving your precious bucks.
+But whatever the work is, a simple outline or half-sleeve tattoos, you have the chance to negotiate and save your precious bucks.